nuclearpasta/react-native-drax-example/README.md

 [Drax](https://github.com/nuclearpasta/react-native-drax) is a declarative drag-and-drop system for React Native, written in TypeScript.
 This repository contains a React Native application which uses the `react-native-drax` library to demonstrate several examples for reference.

+**IMPORTANT: This example project has not been updated to the latest Drax.
+As of Drax 0.10.0, React Native >=0.65 is required.
+This project is still on Drax 0.9.3 and RN 0.63.3, and the maintainer does not currently have availability to refresh it.
+[Contributors are welcome!](#contributing)

 #### Contents

 * [Screenshots](#screenshots)